2021 Applying to Graduate School in International Affairs

 THIS GUIDE IS NO LONGER ACTIVE.
 For the current FP Guide, click here.

-The Yale Jackson Institute for Global Affairs is small by design—about 30 MA in Global Affairs students and a handful in the Master of Advanced Study (MAS) program.
-Students graduate from the close-knit school with connections to colleagues throughout the world, in addition to enjoying broad flexibility in their studies.
+Yale University’s Jackson Institute for Global Affairs is intentionally small—about 35 Master in Public Policy (MPP) in Global Affairs students and a handful in the Master of Advanced Study (MAS) in Global Affairs program.
+Students enjoy broad flexibility in their graduate studies and build close relationships with fellow Jackson students—a truly global network of future colleagues.

 “Jackson students create their own tailored curriculum, choosing courses from across the university,” says Asha Rangappa, director of admissions.
 “There is a way to tailor your course of study that is broader in the selection of courses and access to faculty than most policy programs, and much more specific to your area of interest.”

-Most successful applicants to the Jackson Institute have worked for at least two years and shown an interest in global affairs in both their academic and professional experiences.
-The school looks for candidates who are clear about which global issues they want to focus on and which skills and knowledge they wish to gain from the program.
+Most successful applicants to the Jackson Institute have worked for at least two years and have demonstrated an interest in global affairs in both their academic and professional experiences.
+The institute looks for candidates who are clear about which global issues they want to focus on and which skills and knowledge they wish to gain from the program.

 Three letters of recommendation are required, and at least one should come from a faculty member who knows the applicant well.
-Two academic references and one professional recommendation are preferred, although for those who have been out of school a long time, two professional and one academic reference is acceptable.
+Two academic references and one professional reference are preferred, although for those who have been out of school a long time, two professional and one academic reference are acceptable.

-Although the MA program requires a GRE score, grades and recommendations are also important.
+Although the MPP program requires a GRE score, grades and recommendations are also important.

 “Students should use their personal essay to connect the dots from their academic, personal, and professional experiences to their future professional goals,” Rangappa says.